PredatH0r/ChanSort/readme.txt

 - Added online check for updated program version

 2013-04-07
-- FIX: saving a .TLL file after loading a reference list which contained channels that are no longer inside the .TLL caused an error during saving.
+- FIX: saving a .TLL file after loading a reference list which contained channels that are no longer inside the .TLL caused an error during saving

 2013-04-06
 - FIX: When double-clicking a channel in the right list, which was already part of the sorted list, the wrong channel was selected in the left list.
 - new application icon which is licensed free-to-use

 2013-04-05